atbcb/usab-uswds/news/_posts/2024-01-02-gsa-issues-government-wide-section-508-assessment-to-congress.md

 excerpt: The General Services Administration (GSA) recently issued a landmark report to Congress, which highlights the need for substantial improvements to federal Section 508 compliance.
-This report, the FY23 Government-wide Section 508 Assessment, evaluates reporting entities’ adherence . . .
+This report, the FY23 Government-wide Section 508 Assessment, evaluates reporting entities’ adherence to the criteria established by . . .
 image: /images/uploads/gsa-logo.png
 image_alt_text: 'Logo of the General Services Administration: a blue square with "GSA" centered on the bottom half.
 A star shape creates the space in the